Moaesaycto/flight-tracker/README.md

 usbipd attach --wsl --busid Y-Y
 ```

+You now need to find the port for the GPS connection, which can be done with the following methods:

+* **Windows (WSL2):** We will cover two ways:
-Once this is done, in your WSL terminal, run `ls /dev/tty*` and look for something like `/dev/ttyUSB0` or `/dev/ttyACM0`.
+  * In your WSL terminal, run `ls /dev/tty*` and look for the port.
+It should look something like `/dev/ttyUSB0` or `/dev/ttyACM0`.
+  * After running the `attach` command, run `dmesg | grep tty` in your WSL terminal.
+Look for a line that says `attached to ttyUSB0` or `ttyACM0`.
+Your port is `/dev/ttyUSB0` (or `/dev/ttyACM0` respectively).
+* **Mac:** Run `ls /dev/cu.usb*` and look for the connection.
+It should look something like `/dev/cu.usbmodem2101`.
+* **Linux:** Untested, but see Windows as it's probably the same as WSL.

+To verify if it is actually connected, consider using a tool like [u-center](https://www.u-blox.com/en/product/u-center) (for Windows) or [PyGPSClient](https://github.com/semuconsulting/PyGPSClient).
+To check if it's running without downloading more software, consider running `screen port/from/before` but replace it with your port.

+Update the port in the `config.ini` configuration file.